earthly/website/blog/_posts/2021-09-22-awk-examples.md

     }
 }
 ```
-The values for partitioning are just a guess, but it make it easier for me to understand the rankings:
+The values for partitioning are just a guess, but it makes it easier for me to understand the rankings:
 ```
 The Hunger Games (The Hunger G  👍
 Catching Fire: The Official Il  👍👍👍